-This is a summary of the accessibility indicators used in Conveyal Analysis.
+This is a summary of the accessibility indicators used in Conveyal.
 For more details, please see Conway, Matthew Wigginton, Andrew Byrd, and Marco van der Linden (2017).
 “Evidence-Based Transit and Land Use Sketch Planning Using Interactive Accessibility Methods on Combined Schedule and Headway-Based Networks”

-As a shared geographic foundation for regions, opportunity datasets, and accessibility indicators, Conveyal Analysis uses a regular grid of cells.
-Each cell measures approximately 300 meters by 300 meters, depending on the latitude (with larger cells at the equator and smaller cells near the poles).
-These grid cells are not spaced at a round number of meters.
-Instead they are one-unit steps in the same global projection used for map display in our web interface.
-This helps accelerate map display, while eliminating the complexity of switching to different local projections.
-Large regions may contain more than a million such cells, reflecting a much finer resolution than typical regional travel demand models.
-Conveyal implemented this approach to counter the effects of the "modifiable areal unit problem" and in response to systematic bias we observed when using the center points of polygons defined by roads, we have made an intentional methodological choice to perform all measurement on regular grids whose geometry is independent of roads and land parcels.
+As a shared geographic foundation for regions, spatial datasets, and accessibility indicators, Conveyal uses a regular grid of cells.
+Conveyal supports up to 5 million such cells, reflecting a much finer resolution than typical regional travel demand models.
+To counter the effects of the "modifiable areal unit problem" and in response to systematic bias we observed when using the center points of polygons defined by roads, the Conveyal team made an intentional methodological choice to default to calculations on regular grids whose geometry is independent of roads and land parcels.

 Opportunity datasets from uploaded point or polygon files, as well as LODES imports, are resampled into this standardized regular grid.
 For example, if a large traffic analysis zone in an uploaded shapefile has 10 thousand jobs, those jobs are dispersed throughout the grid cells intersecting that zone, according to the areal proportion of the intersection of each cell with the zone.